↑

 Making your own non-toxic home cleaners is one of the best moves you can make if you are trying to aim for non-toxic alternatives for your family.

-Many people may assume that DIY items pale in comparison to commercial store items.
-But.. that couldn’t be more incorrect!
-Some of the best items we use at home are those that we have made ourselves.
-Not to mention, it’s incredibly gratifying to know that you are using something that is safe for everyone in the family, from the adults on down to baby.
+Some of the best items I use at home are those that I have made myself.
+Not to mention, it’s incredibly gratifying to know that you are using something that is safe for everyone in the family, from Mom on down to the smallest kids.

-One of the biggest reasons for making our own was to get away from the more toxic commercial dish cleaners.
+One of the biggest reasons for making my own was to get away from the more toxic commercial dish cleaners.
 The EWG (environmental working group) rates them on a toxicity scale of A-F, F being the most toxic.

 I wasn’t surprised to find Cascade and Finish as a 10, and [shocker] – many Babyganics varieties.
 These items really can play a huge part in our health – they build up in the bloodstream and can affect our body, even our unborn baby.